yugabyte/yugabyte-db/docs/content/_index.md

     url: /preview/yugabyte-voyager/
 ---

-YugabyteDB is a scalable, resilient, and secure cloud-native database for powering global, internet-scale applications.
+YugabyteDB is a scalable, resilient, and secure PostgreSQL-compatible cloud-native database for powering global, internet-scale applications.

 YugabyteDB serves both scale-out RDBMS and internet-scale OLTP workloads with low query latency, extreme resilience against failures, and global data distribution.
-YugabyteDB can be deployed across public and private clouds as well as in Kubernetes environments.
+With support for hybrid and multi-cloud setups, YugabyteDB can be deployed across public and private clouds as well as in Kubernetes environments.

 {{< sections/2-boxes >}}
   {{< sections/bottom-image-box